 What’s more, the liver creates a substance called cocaethylene when both cocaine and alcohol are taken.
 Cocaethylene reduces the body’s capacity to deal with both substances, making this drug combination lethal.

 When taken together, cocaine and alcohol can lead to heart failure and death, even on the very first use in combination.

-This drug is so named because users, who rarely last more than a few years once they start taking the drug, develop gangrene, abscesses, and rotting of flesh.
-Their scaly skin often resembles the skin of a crocodile.
+This drug is so named because users develop a scaly skin which often resembles the skin of a crocodile.
+Nonetheless, users, who rarely last more than a few years once they start taking the drug, develop gangrene, abscesses, and rotting of flesh.

-Made from components like lighter fluid and gasoline mixed with codeine, Krokodil is desomorphine, a heroin substitute, more deadly than heroin.
+Made from components like lighter fluid and gasoline mixed with codeine.
+Krokodil is desomorphine, a heroin substitute, more deadly than heroin.